 After much thought and desire to have millions of dollars, I think I would much rather earn my keeps as opposed to “winning” them.
 The beauty of life is in the struggle, it is in the lessons that come with failure.

-So next time you buy that lotto ticket, just have some fun, or send me a check with the same amount since the odds of you winning are the same haha!
+So next time you buy that lotto ticket, just have some fun, or send me a check for the same amount since the odds of you winning are the same haha!